roc788/HomeAwayAssessment/README.md

 ## Issues Found

+### Exercise 1

 The price summary does not show up when you first arrive at the info page during a purchase.
 However, when you navigate away from the page and back to the info page, it shows up.

 It would be easier to write element closures if all pertinent elements had a consistant attribute which had a value that was unique to the given element.
 It would then be less likely for a change to the page to break the test due to a necessary change to the closure.

+### Exercise 2

+The wording in the slides are misleading for this exercise.
+The URL given is for the documentation, not the endpoint.

+There is no country key returned in the json when querying for a station by the ID.